 What about those days where you happily drive home from work and your enjoying that little bit of alone time?
 Well, maybe think of those that cannot cope with that alone time.
 That have thoughts like ‘would anybody miss me if I died in a car crash today?’ or what about those days where you think ‘if I go down this hill fast enough and not put my brakes on would anybody care?’

 A lot of people I know dismiss mental health and think that it is something that can easily be solved.
 Just because they cannot see that somebody is ill and cannot see that somebody is being physically affected, they think that they are fine and can just brush it off.
 When in reality, they would much rather suffer physically.
 Suffer from that hurt or pain of a paper cut or even a broken leg, it is something that will heal.
 Whereas what they are suffering with won’t just go away over night.
-Depression and anxiety can’t just be fixed with a drug or some form of alcohol.
+Depression, panic attacks and anxiety can’t just be fixed with a drug or some form of alcohol.
 It is something we need to be aware of and more people need to be taught how to recognise the signs and how they can actually help those who are suffering!